mxngjxa/micro1-zara-mock/architecture/phase0.md

 - Create `/apps/backend/src/database/migrations` directory for migrations

-**2. Define Database Entities**
+**2. Define Database Entities** make your code as generic as possible to allow for future-proofing, sample below:

 **User Entity** (`entities/user.entity.ts`):
+make your code as generic as possible to allow for future-proofing, sample below:

 ```typescript
 import { Entity, Column, PrimaryGeneratedColumn, CreateDateColumn, UpdateDateColumn, OneToMany } from 'typeorm';
 import { Interview } from './interview.entity';